luke-o-brien/Project-3-MERN-Backend/README.md

 <div id='challenge-one'></div>

 ### Challenge one - Hashtags
 One of the features which I was responsible for creating was the hashtag search functionality.
 We decided that as our project was a social media site that we should give users the ability to search for sounds more specifically using hashtags.
 This presented a number of challenges.
-Firstly the create sound form needed for users to input multiple hashtags and for those to be stored correctly in the API.
-The solution I used was by having users enter hashtags in a comma separated list which when submitted would be split and stored as an array in the sounds object.
+Firstly the create sound form had to allow users to input multiple hashtags and for those to be stored correctly in the API.
+The solution I used was by having users to enter hashtags in a comma separated list which when submitted would be split and stored as an array in the sounds object.
 One of the issues I faced was getting this to work alongside our current input function without it affecting other fields.
-To make this work as needed, place a conditional statement within the onchange function.
+To achieve this, I placed a conditional statement within the onchange function.

 ```js
 [event.target.name]: event.target.name === "hashtag" ? event.target.value.replace(" ", "").split(",") : event.target.value
 ```

-The second step in creating this was creating an autocomplete search bar which when the users typed in would display a list of hashtags and when clicked on would redirect them to a results page displaying all items which matched these.
+The second step in creating this was to create an autocomplete search bar which when the users typed in would display a list of hashtags containing the input text and when clicked would redirect them to a results page displaying all items with that hashtag.
 To create this functionally I first made a new API endpoint specifically for hashtags which allowed for get and post.
-The posting of hashtags to this endpoint had to happen when the user submitted the upload sound form at the sametime the hashtags were added to the main sound object.
-However the data needed to be submitted in a different format to the hashtag data endpoint.
-The Sound endpoint had hashtags submitted as an array however for this endpoint I wanted the hashtag to be submitted as separate objects.
+The posting of hashtags to this endpoint had to happen when the user submitted the upload sound form, i.e. at the same time the hashtags were added to the main sound object.
+However, the data needed to be submitted in a different format to the hashtag data endpoint.
+The Sound endpoint required hashtags to be submitted as an array. but for the hashtag search endpoint I wanted the hashtag to be submitted as separate objects.

 ``` js
  const hashArray = formData.hashtag